Cosmic ray transport in large-amplitude turbulence with small-scale field reversals: Discussion

 For $P(K_\perp) \propto K_\perp^{-1/4}$, $K_\perp P(K_\perp)$ in Figure \ref{fig:pdfs} would scale as $K_\perp^{3/4}$.
 For the mean-field simulations, however, the actual PDFs for $K_\perp \lesssim \langle K_\perp \rangle$ (i.e. before the peak of the PDF) are significantly steeper than $K_\perp^{3/4}$.
 This is likely the reason why our mean-field leaky-box results (Figure \ref{fig:leaky_box_model}) deviate significantly from the $r_{L0}^{-0.5}$ scaling. $K_\perp P(K_\perp)$ for the high-Pm dynamo simulation is more consistent with a $K_\perp^{3/4}$ scaling in the range $10\lesssim K_\perp \lesssim 100$, which we believe is the origin of the $r_{L0}^{-0.5}$ scaling for the dynamo in Figure \ref{fig:leaky_box_model}.

 We stress again that the PDF of $K_\perp$ is important not because it is the large $K_\perp$ structures that directly scatter CRs.
 Instead, a magnetic fold's $K_\perp$ sets whether CRs will be scattered after they traverse a distance $l_B$ (Figure \ref{fig:fold}), as the fold's perpendicular reversal scale is also the scale on which the field eventually bends.
-If the field-line curvature at the location where the field bends satisfies $K_\parallel \sim r_L(B)^{-1}$, the particles undergo order unity pitch-angle scattering.
-If $K_\parallel \ll r_L(B)^{-1}$, the particles get `scattered' by following the field as it bends while preserving their pitch angle.
+If the field-line curvature at the location where the field bends satisfies $K_\parallel c \sim \Omega(B)$, the particles undergo order-unity changes in their pitch angles from scattering.
+If $K_\parallel c \ll \Omega(B)$, the particles get `scattered' by following the field as it bends while preserving their pitch angle.

 We conclude our speculations regarding the energy dependence of transport, and its relation to $P(K_\perp)$, by noting that it is plausible that the PDFs from Figure \ref{fig:pdfs} would enter a new regime at significantly higher resolutions.
 Our $\sim 1000^3$ simulations are just beginning to probe the plasmoid instability (see \citealt{fielding_plasmoid} for a detailed resolution study) and do not capture how different plasmoid size distributions affect the shape of the PDFs.
 In the MHD dynamo plasmoids are expected to form on very small scales $\sim {\rm Rm}^{-0.3}$, where they may play the role of the outer scale of traditional MHD turbulence (\citealt{schekochihin_mhd}).
 How this carries over to large-amplitude turbulence with a non-zero net flux is unclear.
 The energy dependence implied by $P(K_\perp)$ may also be affected by the presence of a finite net magnetic flux (Figure \ref{fig:leaky_box_model} and discussion in Section \ref{sec:net_flux}), which will be studied in more detail in follow-up work.